 We welcome applicants from around the world, and do not discriminate based on country of origin.
 The application process for non US citizens is the same as for US citizens.
 The information below may prove especially helpful for international applicants.

 Being able to effectively communicate in English is critical to succeeding at Colburn, which is why English proficiency is a requirement for admission.
-In order to demonstrate proficiency, applicants who are not native English speakers must take the Test of English as a Foreign Language (TOEFL).
-To prevent delays in the application process, it is recommended that you take the TOEFL test no later than November 1 in the year prior to your desired enrollment date (i.e. no later than November 1, 2019 for a desired enrollment in the fall of 2020).
+In order to demonstrate proficiency, applicants who are not native English speakers must submit a TOEFL or IELTS test score.
+To prevent delays in the application process, it is recommended that you take the test no later than November 1 in the year prior to your desired enrollment date (i.e. no later than November 1, 2021 for a desired enrollment in the fall of 2022).

 TOEFL minimum score requirements for admission are: